 Market Research Society Regulations

-Customerwise complies fully with the regulations of the Market Research Society (MRS) and, in addition, the (voluntary) guidelines for best practice.
+Customerwise complies fully with the regulations of the Market Research Society (MRS) and, in addition, the (voluntary) guidelines for best practice, as well as the rules of the Mystery Shopping Professionals Association (MSPA), of which we’re a full member.
 These cover areas such as data protection and security, confidentiality, anonymity, and transparency, in relation to all customer and market research activities.

 Due to the nature of Mystery Shopping, and as one might expect, there are specific MRS requirements relating to it.